DexrnZacAttack/libLCE/README.md

 # Experimental Rust Rewrite
-uhh I have no idea what I'm doing (new to rust)

 ### I am very new to rust dev, if you see things that are wrong please make some issue and explain, if I understand it well enough I will fix it.

 there *WILL* be shitty code, I don't like that very much but idk common rust practices and I'm basically learning from scratch.

 ## Progress

 - [ ] Cleanup
 - [ ] Console compression types
     - [ ] LZX/XMemCompress
     - [ ] Vita RLE
-    - [ ] PS4/Switch RLE
+    - [X] Split Save RLE
-    - [ ] Chunk RLE
+    - [X] Chunk RLE
 - [x] Savegame
     - [X] Reading
     - [X] Writing